Thornton zoning & planning overlays

 Does Thornton have a train station?

 Yes - Thornton has 1 train station: Thornton Station.
-The suburb is served by 134 bus stops.
+It is also served by 135 bus stops.

 Do I need a planning report for a Thornton property?